huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ### List and filter

-It can be helpful for users to see a list of available models, and filter those models according to a specific language or framework.
+It can be helpful for users to see a list of available models, and filter them according to a specific language or framework.
 This can be especially useful for library and organization owners who want to view all the models they own.
 Use the `list_models` function with the `filter` parameter to search for a model of interest:

 ```python
 >>> from huggingface_hub import HfApi